Dropkick Murphys: Born & Bred (2007–2022)

 The band released their ninth studio album 11 Short Stories of Pain & Glory on January 6, 2017.
 The album was preceded by the singles "Blood", "You'll Never Walk Alone" and "Paying My Way".
 A fourth and final single, "Until the Next Time", was released in June 2017.
 From July to late August 2017, the band embarked the "From Boston to Berkeley Tour", a co-headlining tour with Rancid, in North America.

 In May 2018, Ken Casey was involved in an accident on a building site and suffered severe damage to one of his vertebral disc which required surgery.
 The injury caused him to lose feeling in his fingers which forced him to be unable to play the bass during the band's shows until he fully healed.
-Kevin Rheault, the band's longtime stage tech and who filled in for other band members in the past, filled in on bass at the band's live shows and has since become the band's official bassist however Casey plays bass only in studio.
+Kevin Rheault, the band's longtime stage tech and who filled in for other band members in the past, filled in on bass at the band's live shows and has since become the band's official bassist.

 During a St. Patrick's Day show at the House of Blues on March 17, 2019, Casey attempted to defend fans which were being attacked by another concert-goer.
 He was hit in the head by a beer can, causing blood to appear on his face, though he stayed on stage and finished the concert while the involved fan was escorted from the building.

-Turn Up That Dial and Woody Guthrie tribute albums (2020–2024)

-"Smash Shit Up" and "The Bonny" were released on 12" for digital download in January 2020 and were followed by "Mick Jones Nicked My Pudding" and its b-side "James Connolly" which were was released as an exclusive download through the band's website in March 2020.
+"Smash Shit Up" and "The Bonny" were released on 12" for digital download in January 2020 and were followed by "Mick Jones Nicked My Pudding" and its b-side "James Connolly" which were released as an exclusive download through the band's website in March 2020.
 Fans could pay what they wanted from $2 up to a $50 option, that featured a video shout-out from the band, or to a $100 option that would feature a "Roast Your Buddy" video by the band.